 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Organization's basic financial statements.
-The supplementary information included in Schedules 4 and 5 on pages 54 and 55, respectively, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The supplementary information included in Schedules 4 through 7 on pages 63 through 66, respectively, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 This supplementary information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplementary information included in Schedules 4 and 5 is fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the supplementary information included in Schedules 4 through 7 is fairly stated, in all material respects, in relation to the basic financial statements as a whole.